August 2, 2023

 ####

 Welder Alex VanCampen welds the initials of ship’s sponsor Mary “Molly” Slavonic onto a metal plate during the keel authentication ceremony for Virginia-class attack submarine Oklahoma (SSN 802) on Wednesday, Aug.
 2, 2023 at HII’s Newport News Shipbuilding division.
 The metal plate will remain affixed to the submarine throughout its life (Photo by Lexi Whitehead/HII).
 At the weld stand, ship’s sponsor Mary “Molly” Slavonic traces her initials on a metal plate during the keel authentication ceremony for Virginia-class attack submarine Oklahoma (SSN 802) at HII’s Newport News Shipbuilding division on Wednesday, Aug.
 2, 2023.
 Observing from left are NNS welder Alex VanCampen, Cmdr.
 Aaron Stutzman, commanding officer of the pre-commissioning unit, and NNS President Jennifer Boyk in (Photo by Lexi Whitehead/HII).
 From left, Cmdr.
 Aaron Stutzman, commanding officer of the pre-commissioning unit, Newport News Shipbuilding President Jennifer Boykin, NNS welder Alex VanCampen, and ship’s sponsor Mary “Molly” Slavonic at the keel authentication ceremony for Virginia-class attack submarine Oklahoma (SSN 802) at HII’s Newport News Shipbuilding division on Wednesday, Aug.
 2, 2023 (Photo by Ashley Cowan/HII).
 At left, welder Alex VanCampen welds the initials of ship’s sponsor Mary “Molly” Slavonic onto a metal plate during the keel authentication ceremony for Virginia-class attack submarine Oklahoma (SSN 802) on Wednesday, Aug.
 2, 2023 at HII’s Newport News Shipbuilding division.
 Observing from left are Cmdr.
 Aaron Stutzman, commanding officer of the pre-commissioning unit, Slavonic, and NNS President Jennifer Boykin.
 The metal plate will remain affixed to the submarine throughout its life (Photo by Ashley Cowan/HII).
 HII’s Newport News Shipbuilding division hosted a keel authentication ceremony for Virginia-class attack submarine Oklahoma (SSN 802) on Wednesday, Aug.
-2, 2023 (Photo by Ashley Cowan/HII).HII is a global, all-domain defense provider.
-HII's mission is to deliver the world's most powerful ships and all-domain solutions in service of the nation, creating the advantage for our customers to protect peace and freedom around the world.
+2, 2023 (Photo by Ashley Cowan/HII).HII is America’s largest shipbuilder, delivering the world’s most powerful ships and all-domain mission technologies, including unmanned systems, to U.S. and allied defense customers.
+HII is the largest producer of unmanned underwater vehicles for the U.S. Navy and the world.

 Sign Up for Updates